What is a Loft Apartment in NYC?

 At this point, artists started to inhabit these buildings as the spaces were perfect for an artist's needs, such as plenty of natural light, high ceilings, and open spaces to fit and store large canvases and sculptures.

-It was also an opportunity to benefit from low rent from landlords who were keen to make any money on these spaces no one wanted.
+It was also an opportunity to benefit from low rent from landlords keen to make any money on these spaces no one wanted.

 The NYC fire department soon caught wind that tenants were illegally inhabiting these buildings, as these areas were not zoned for residential purposes.

-The cast-iron facade and lack of doors made these lofts unsafe to live in, especially if there was a fire.
+The cast-iron facade and lack of doors made these lofts unsafe, especially if there was a fire.

 Moreover, it was illegal to house these artists as the buildings were not up to code for residential use.